davidzwfu/web3-arkane-provider/README.md

 ### Usage with ethers.js

-The Web3Provider works by wrapping an existing Web3-compatible provider and exposing it as an ethers.js Provider.
+Use the Web3Provider class to wrap our existing Web3-compatible provider and expose it as an ethers.js Provider.

 ```javascript
 ethers = new ethers.providers.Web3Provider(provider);